Harikesh666/Javascript/Concurrency model of JavaScript.md

 ### **Concurrency Model in JavaScript**

-JavaScript is a **single-threaded** language, which means it can only execute **one operation at a time** on the main thread.
-However, JavaScript needs to handle tasks like user input, animations, fetching data, and running background computations without freezing the user interface (UI).
-To achieve this, JavaScript relies on its **Concurrency Model**, which allows asynchronous execution despite being single-threaded.
+JavaScript, as a single-threaded language, can only execute one operation at a time on the main thread.
+However, JavaScript needs to handle multiple tasks—such as user interactions, animations, network requests, and background computations—without freezing the user interface (UI).
+This is where JavaScript’s Concurrency Model comes into play.

+The Concurrency Model in JavaScript is designed to allow asynchronous execution, even though the language itself is single-threaded.
+It achieves this through the event loop, call stack, callback queue, and Web APIs, ensuring that JavaScript can manage multiple tasks concurrently, without blocking the main thread.

 Let’s break it down into key concepts: